 Steps to Create Your Mummy Door

-The first step is to measure the width of your door.
-Next, cut strips of your fabric to match the width.
+The first thing you want to do is measure the width of your door.
+Next, with a pair of scissors, cut strips of your fabric to match the width.
+Don’t worry about making perfectly clean cuts.
 You could easily do this with white fabric, muslin or burlap.

 As soon as you cut the strips you simply put a command strip or a piece of a sticky tape at each end and tack it to the door.
-Place each strip at a slight angle so it has the illusion of being wrapped.
+Place each strip at a slight angle to the edge of the door so it has the illusion of being wrapped like a real mummy.

 That’s all it takes.
-It’s a really inexpensive and easy way to add some Halloween to your front door.
-I’m not the craftiest person, so I try to focus on the simple ones. 😁 My husband said “I like it better than the old lady hat“, my last door craft.
+It’s a really easy project and an inexpensive way to add some Halloween to your front door.
+I’m not the craftiest person, so I try to focus on the simple ones. 😁 My husband said “I like it better than the old lady hat“, my door craft from last year.